v

 Introduction

 The integration of automation and machine learning (ML) has led to an unprecedented revolution in laboratory medicine.1 This change signals an evolution from conventional manual and semi-automated methods to a digital era characterized by increased consistency, precision, and efficiency.
-Improving quality assurance (QA) procedures is essential to this transformation since it guarantees accurate diagnosis and patient welfare.2 The infusion of ML into QA has introduced new capabilities, including advanced pattern detection, predictive analytics, and sophisticated data handling,3 effectively navigating the complexities of biomedical data through advanced algorithms.4 However, this swift embrace of cutting-edge technologies also brings to light various challenges.
+Improving quality assurance (QA) procedures is essential to this transformation since it guarantees accurate diagnoses and patient welfare.2 The infusion of ML into QA has introduced new capabilities, including advanced pattern detection, predictive analytics, and sophisticated data handling,3 effectively navigating the complexities of biomedical data through advanced algorithms.4 However, this swift embrace of cutting-edge technologies also brings to light various challenges.
 This review delves into these innovations in laboratory medicine, dissecting their impact, roles, and the diverse challenges they introduce, as well as offering strategic approaches to fully leverage their benefits.
 The exploration of the contemporary laboratory landscape aims to provide a critical analysis of ongoing trends and forecast future directions in the synergy between technology and healthcare QA.5

 In the context of laboratory operations, automation is characterized as the application of technology to execute lab processes with minimal human input, aiming at augmenting productivity, minimizing errors, and enabling technicians to concentrate on complex tasks.6–8 This encompasses a spectrum of technologies, from basic automated pipettes to advanced analyzers and robotic handling systems.
 These systems perform routine and repetitive tasks with exceptional precision and speed, thereby boosting the operational effectiveness of the laboratory.9

-The ultimate goal is to uphold a level of service quality consistently aligned with set standards, ensuring that each patient receives trustworthy test findings.29 The demand for these cutting-edge technologies is driven by the necessity for strict quality assurance.
+The ultimate goal is to uphold a level of service quality consistently aligned with set standards, ensuring that each patient receives trustworthy test findings.29 The demand for these cutting-edge technologies is driven by the necessity for strict QA.
 However, it also means that labs have to come up with elaborate plans for the verification and maintenance of automated systems and ML algorithms.
 This involves ensuring that lab staff members are properly trained and skilled in their work.
-It is imperative to have a dynamic and reliable quality assurance system that is updated and reviewed frequently to incorporate new technology and adapt to evolving clinical requirements.30
+It is imperative to have a dynamic and reliable QA system that is updated and reviewed frequently to incorporate new technology and adapt to evolving clinical requirements.30

 Progress in automation within laboratory medicine